Plate Heat Exchanger Services

-The process starts and ends with design; SPX FLOW constructs plate heat exchangers to the exact detail of a customer’s process.
-Fabricating the optimal plate heat exchanger for a customer’s specifications leads to a longer more productive product life cycle.
-Upon order, SPX FLOW process engineers’ and develop a heat transfer system calibrated to the customer’s expressed needs.
+The process starts and ends with design; SPX FLOW constructs plate heat exchangers to meet our customer’s needs.
+Fabricating the optimal plate heat exchanger for a customer leads to a longer more productive product life cycle.
+Upon order, SPX FLOW process engineers’ and develop a heat transfer system designed for the customer.

 Leakage detection is a tool employed in regular predictive audits.
 Utilizing the technology of the Gappscan and Testex leakage detection systems.
 SPX FLOW values the precision and high level of efficiency both technologies offer.

 Gappscan technology offers a unique method of accomplishing extremely precise leakage detection without the need for dismantling the heat exchanger.
 In specific applications, involving ammonia, glycol or other hazardous media, just one circuit of the heat exchanger can be drained to perform the test.
 The on-site inspection takes only a short time and can be performed as part of scheduled maintenance, thus avoiding unnecessary production loss.
 Significantly more sensitive than other technologies, SPX FLOW Gappscan has a sensitivity below 5 microns and the pass/fail threshold is equivalent of a single 20 micron hole in the apparatus.
 SPX FLOW Gappscan is also an excellent means for leakage detection within double-wall plate heat exchangers as well as tubular heat exchangers.
 To set up a test of your plate heat exchanger simply contact your local SPX FLOW meeting.

 - Inspection by certified SPX FLOW heat treatment equipment expert – assurance of correct calibration and inspection procedure